jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 - Explicit Deny at a higher level OU impacts all children OU & corresponding accounts.
 - Use CloudWatch Events to monitor non compliant tags

+> Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
+>SCPs offer central control over the maximum available permissions for all accounts in your organization.
+>However, **SCPs alone are not sufficient for allowing access to the accounts in your organization.**
+>Attaching an SCP to an AWS Organizations entity just defines a guardrail for what actions the principals can perform.
+>You still need to attach identity-based or resource-based policies to principals or resources in your organization's accounts to actually grant permission to them.

 ## Deep Dive:

 ### Roles vs. Resource-based Policy